The days are getting longer and the weather is getting warmer, which can only mean one thing: It’s baseball season in the D.

 Get there early and expect a crowd for opening day parties at bars and restaurants in the area, which start as early as 7 a.m.
 There’s even a few for families, including the Opening Day Tailgate for Families at Beacon Park.

 After hitting these festivities, ticketed fans can get into the park one-and-a-half hours before the game, Ellen Hill Zeringue, vice president of marketing for Comerica Park, says (and this holds true for any home game).

 But before that, visit the Detroit Tigers website to make sure you’re familiar with the rules.

 “There you can find a list of things you can or can’t bring into the ballpark,” she says.

 Diaper bags and strollers are welcome in the park, for example, but with a few conditions.
-Diaper bags must be no larger than 16-by-16-by-8 inches, and strollers should be able to fold up and fit under your seat.
+Diaper bags must be no larger than 16-by-16-by-8 inches with soft sides, and strollers should be able to fold up and fit under your seat.
 Carriers or strollers that “inhibit general guest movement” are prohibited.

 Guests should also expect to have to empty their pockets and walk through metal detectors before entering the park, so listen to any instructions and follow them to ensure quick entry.

 “All of the security in place is to ensure the safety of our guests,” Hill Zeringue adds.

 Once you’re in the park, if it’s your child’s first time there, Hill Zeringue recommends stopping by guest services to get them a first game certificate.

 “It’s an official certificate that acknowledges their first game,” she says – a pretty awesome memento you might not have known about.